litestartup-com/itestartup-skill/README.md

 # LiteStartup Skill

-> Turn your AI coding editor into a SaaS publishing console — bind a git repo, write content, ship to production with one prompt.
+> Publish blog, docs, website, and changelog directly from your AI-powered editor.
+Write content, run one prompt, go live in seconds.

 ## What is this?

-A modular skill package for AI editors (Windsurf, Cursor, Claude Code, Codex) that lets you publish content to [LiteStartup](https://litestartup.com) directly from your editor.
+A modular skill package for AI editors (Cursor, Claude Code, Codex, Windsurf) that lets you publish blog, docs, website, and changelog to https://yourdomain.com directly from your AI editor.

 ## Architecture